Olipear/Portfolio/src/pages/projects/project-1.md

     standout: false
     headerimage: /img/research.png
     body: >-
+      #### User stories

+      Having previously created personas, I spoke to Vitsoe's sales teams to identify pain points for both the customer and business.
+Using these I then defined an exhaustive list of user stories the new interface would need to satisfy.

+      These are some of the stories which would address the biggest pain points:

+      * A new customer needs to understand the modularity, and customisation options available on the 620

+      * A new customer should not be surprised leather texture has natural scarings and patternations.

+      * An existing customer should be able to buy a footstool separately.

+      * Customers should be comfortable buying the chair without seeing one in person.

-      #### Previous page
+      #### Previous product page

+      Looking at the the existing product configuration page it was obvious where some of these paint points were arising.

       ![Previous buy page for the 620 chair](/img/original-page.jpg "The previous buy page for the 620 chair")

-      ### The Most obvious issue was poor product visualisation.

-      The initial line drawing was taking up the entire page upon opening, which could explain the high bounce rate on this page.
-It was also a duplication of the seat picker element below.
+      ### Poor product visualisation was at the heart of it.

+      The use of the line drawing here was most culprit when it came to customer confusion on the leather texture.

-      The seat picker element worked well however, it communicated the modularity of the product clearly, and succinctly.
+      The seat picker communicated the modularity of the product clearly, and succinctly.

-      The one image of the chair was from an odd angle, but it did at least show a close up of the leather texture.
+      The one photo of the chair was from an odd angle making it difficult to see the texture clearly.

-      The footstool could not be purchased on it's own, and had no photograph at all.
-Sales of the footstool were extremely low, less than one every 2 months.
+      There was no photography of the footstool at all, and it could only be added to a chair purchase as an add-on item.

-      The mobile version was responsive, so this page was very long, and the summary with price breakdown was right at the bottom of the page.
+      The mobile version was responsive, so this page was very long, and the summary with price breakdown was below all the controls.
+Most significantly, this meant the Add to basket button was very far down the page.

       #### Quick fixes